YuraKostin/redux-crudaxe-thunk/README.md

 };
 ```

-> Procedure request accepts only one argument, so you need to pass all values you want using object
+> Procedure request accepts only one argument, so you need to pass all values you want, using just one object